 Wall hanging.
 Silk double cloth in four blocks using four light and four dark yarn colours in both warp and weft.
-This is one of a series of 17 works based on the mathematical ideas of permutations and combinations.
+This is one in a series of 17 woven works based on the mathematical ideas of permutations and combinations.
 Silk.
 16 shafts.

-(Photo at top by Andrew Moore; Detail photo by Theo Wright)
+(Photo in centre by Andrew Moore; Close detail photo by Theo Wright)